i4004/gnome15/WAYLAND_FIX_STATUS.md

 ✅ Service is running and ready for testing

 ### Testing Instructions

+**IMPORTANT: Service has been restarted with new mappings loaded! ✅**

+The keysym mapping changes are already applied because:
+- When running from source (via `./debug.sh`), it uses `data/ukeys/keysym-to-uinput` directly
+- The service was restarted after adding Super_L/Super_R mappings
+- Verified: `Super_L=KEY_LEFTMETA` is now loaded in memory

 **Test the G6 key (Language Change macro):**
 1. Make sure you have a text editor or other application open